Accepted development requirements for fisheries development

 Transition from self-assessable codes to accepted development requirements

 From 3 July, 2017 the Planning Act 2016 takes effect.
-In line with legislative reform, existing self-assessable codes for fisheries development will no longer apply.
-Self-assessable development will be transitioned into accepted development.
+In line with legislative reform, all self-assessable codes for fisheries development have been replaced by accepted development requirements documents.

 The accepted development requirements are prepared under the Planning Act 2016 and the Fisheries Act 1994 and specify the requirements for development to be accepted development.

 For development to be accepted development it must comply with all of the requirements within the relevant accepted development requirements document.
 Ensure that the development complies with all requirements before proceeding.
-If the development does not comply, it is assessable development and a development application must be lodged with the Department of Infrastructure, Local Government and Planning (DILGP), State Assessment and Referral Agency (SARA).
+If the development does not comply, it is assessable development and a development application must be lodged with the State Assessment and Referral Agency (SARA).

 Waterway barrier works

 Waterway barrier works1 may inhibit the free movement of fish along waterways and onto floodplains, injure fish and affect fish health and habitat.
 Fish passage is an essential requirement for the survival and productivity of many species of Queensland fish.
 Reducing fish’s access to habitat reduces fisheries productivity.
 Some species must move into different habitats for breeding or rearing of young, or to access critical habitats for food and protection.

 Thousands of instream structures such as dams and culverts have been built on waterways throughout Queensland.
 The loss of access to habitat has caused the decline in distribution of native fish populations.
 It is therefore essential that the development of new, or raising of existing waterway barriers, in addition to maintenance of existing structures, are designed, constructed and operated to provide adequate fish passage.